-Now you need to let it dry so walk away for a day or two.
+Now you need to let it dry, so walk away for a day (week) or two.
 After that, begin chipping away and condensing.
-Cut the fat and keep tightening your thoughts until you’re down to one page.
+Cut the fat and keep tightening the ideas until you’re down to one page.
 Be brutal!
 Stick to the facts.
-The numbers are easy, but when you’re tackling words remember the average person these days has a shorter attention span (if not compelled by your ideas) than a goldfish.
+Numbers are easier, but when you’re tackling words remember the average person these days has a shorter attention span (if not compelled by your ideas) than a goldfish.

 Taking Action on This Step

-Create a pitch outline from the points we mentioned above and provide one to two sentences each.
+Create a pitch outline from the points mentioned above and refine down to one or two sentences.
 If you need help, check out LivePlan.
 It’s a solid tool that walks you through the entire process.
-Plus, they offer a 25% Discount.
+Plus, they offer a 50% Discount.

-Now that we at least have a running outline, it’s time to go deeper into the framework of your platform.
+Now that you have a running outline, it’s time to go deeper into the framework of your platform.

 Perhaps you’re thinking the one-page pitch is all you’ll need?
-That would be like going on a road trip in unfamiliar territory with a map that only shows destinations.
-No routes.
-No roads.
-No other icons whatsoever.
-Even if you never plan on showing this business plan to anyone, the process of creating it optimizes everything about your business (and you).
+That would be like going on a road trip in unfamiliar territory with a map that only shows destinations– no routes, no roads, no other icons whatsoever.
+Even if you never plan on showing this to anyone, the process of creating a solid plan optimizes everything about you and your business!

 Here’s a quick overview of what you need to include in your business plan:

-If you need extra space for product images, detailed financial forecasts, or additional information, use the appendix for those details.
-So there’s three layers of complexity.
-First your pitch with a very brief summary.
-Then your Executive Summary that adds information and context, then into the finer details of the overall business plan.
+If you need extra space for product images, detailed financial forecasts, or general additional info, use the appendix.
+There are three layers of complexity here.
+First, your pitch with a very brief summary.
+Then, your Executive Summary that adds details and context.
+Then into the finer points of the overall business plan.